These fast food places, restaurants will be open on Christmas Day 2022

-(NEXSTAR) – If you are on the go this Christmas, or simply skipping the traditional at-home feast for something a little quicker, you likely know your options are limited.
-While many restaurants are closing their doors on December 25, there are some still accepting customers on the holiday.
+If you are on the go this Christmas, or simply skipping the traditional at-home feast for something a little quicker, you likely know your options are limited.
+While many restaurants are closing their doors on Dec.
+25, there are some still accepting customers on the holiday.

 To save you the trouble of searching for those eateries, here is a list of the major fast-food chains and restaurants staying open — and a few that are closing — for Christmas 2022.